drogue-iot/drogue-cloud/HACKING.md

 To perform a full build execute:

-    make
+    make build

-This builds the cargo based projects, the frontend, and the container images.
-It does not tag and push the images.
+This builds the cargo based projects and the frontend.
+It does not build the images.

 ## Testing